 Pour into a collins glass.

-Garnish with a chunk of pineapple or maraschino cherry.
+Garnish with a pineapple chunk or maraschino cherry.
+Serve and enjoy.

 - Ice cubes are difficult to measure.
 Generally, 5 or 6 average-sized cubes can be constituted as 1 cup.
 For this recipe, use 3 ice cubes or measure out 1/2 cup of crushed ice.

 - Once blended, if the mix is too thick for your taste, add an extra splash of lime juice or cream of coconut.
 If it's too thin, add more ice or ice cream.
 After each addition, blend again.